Charu Sheel Singh: Biography

 Charu Sheel Singh was born on 15 May 1955.
 His father, Pratap Narayan Singh was a Sahitya Ratna and a Poet.
 He took his master's degree in English from Aligarh Muslim University in 1976.
 In 1978, he was awarded Ph.D. degree in English by Banaras Hindu University.
 He was married to Maya and they have a son Padmasambhava.
-He passed away due to complication arising from asthma on 3 May 2021.
+He died due to complication arising from asthma on 3 May 2021.

 Legacy

 Kashi: A Mandala Poem, published in 2007, is considered as one of the very few epics in English on a city.
 It synthesizes puranic myths with modern science and postmodern theory to create a modern-day epic.
 It is written in a modern language, with an ancient tradition flowing into the veins of the City Eternal: Varanasi.

 Charu Sheel Singh is also known for his unique style of bringing philosophy, yoga and tantra to visit poetry and myths.
 His poetry is full of instances of this happy confluence of modern with ancient, of traditional with personal and of myths with quantum theory.

 Charu Sheel Singh has been reviewed in commonwealth literature, USA.
 He is also reviewed in a quarterly journal BLAKE from Rochester University.
 His book Contemporary Literary Theory is listed in Reader's Guide To English Literature published by Routledge publishers, Abingdon, United Kingdom.
 His originality and strength of mythical imagination has led poetry lovers to work upon his poetry.